Using the Collections

 Many materials can be reproduced on request, and decisions will be made on a case-by-case basis.
 See our Reproductions from our Collections page for the online form and information about reproduction fees and available digital file formats.

 Note that text or images quoted or reproduced must be credited properly as belonging to the McCormick Library of Special Collections, by using the credit line "Courtesy Charles Deering McCormick Library of Special Collections, Northwestern University Libraries."
-See the policies tab of our Reproductions from our Collections page for more information.
+See the policies tab on the reproductions page for more information.

 Instructors wishing to use our materials during class sessions may schedule the use of our Joseph Spear Beck Angling Room.
 The room can accommodate groups of up to about 15 people and allows for group discussion in a comfortable setting.
 The instructor must be present during these sessions and various security protocols respected.
 Reservations must be made in advance by completing the online reservation form.